Skip to main content

 Low Adherence

-Response includes unsupported or out-of-context claims
+Response includes unsupported or out-of-context statements

 High Adherence